 Get 8 – 12 oz of lukewarm water (tap is usually okay, distilled is better — more on this below) and mix in two or three drops of detergent.
 Mix it well.

 Dip the pad in the mix to saturate it, then scrub the pad around on the surface, moving in the direction of the grooves.
 The pad is soft, so you shouldn’t be afraid to scrub it thoroughly.
+Try to avoid getting fluid on the label — some have inks that will run if they get wet.
+And don’t touch the playing surface with your hands.
+Always hold the record using the outer edge and the label.

 Rinse the playing surface of the record (not the label!) thoroughly under room temp tap water until there’s no evidence of soap bubbles.